 Trademark rights are often transferred from one party to another.
 The transfers may well be temporary, such as through licensing, or permanent, by way of assignment.

 There are many reasons for transferring trademark rights.
 For instance, in the event of reorganization or business acquisition, you may have to assign trademark ownership.
 Failure to do so may result in trademark invalidation For this reason, you also need to record trademark assignments for state registrations.

-If you need information or legal assistance on transferring your trademarks and avoiding ownership or infringement issues associated with not properly recording the transfer, feel free to contact us at War IP Law.
-Our experienced trademark attorney will be more than happy to walk you through the process of trademark transfer.
+If you need information or legal assistance on transferring your trademarks and avoiding ownership or validity issues associated with not properly recording the assignment, feel free to contact us at War IP Law.
+Our experienced trademark attorney will be more than happy to walk you through the process of trademark assignments.